gryfai/mcp-uptime-kuma-open/README.md

   }
 }
 ```

+Codex CLI
+- The recommended way to add the server is to run the following command:
+  `codex mcp add uptime-kuma python -m mcp_uptime_kuma_open.server`
 - Restart or reload the CLI so it picks up the new server.

-Codex CLI
-- Add a STDIO server entry in your Codex config (`~/.codex/config.toml`):
+- Alternatively, you can add a STDIO server entry in your Codex config (`~/.codex/config.toml`):
 ```toml
 [mcp_servers.uptime-kuma]
 command = "python"